 Insurance Europe believes the UCITS exemption is detrimental to consumers as the parallel use of the PRIPs KID and UCITS KIID negatively impacts the PRIPs regulation’s goal, comparability between products.

-Insurance Europe requests UCITS products do not enjoy a longer transition period for the application of the PRIPs KID than non-UCITS products.
+Insurance Europe requests UCITS products equally apply the PRIPs KID.
+Should a transitional period be needed for UCITs products, it should not exceed five years.